 Congratulations!
 Data you are collecting is already being included in the CMC.

 Data are submitted regularly to the Chesapeake Bay Program’s Data Warehouse (STORET) and from there are passed along to the Water Quality Exchange (WQX), the EPA’s water quality data portal.
+The Virginia Department of Environmental Quality and Maryland Department of the Environment use the Data Explorer to pull community collected data for use in the Integrated Reports.
 Data are also available for use by interested data users through the Chesapeake Data Explorer.